neelsmith/latin101/docs/requirements/index.md

-## Course grades

-Your course grade will then be determined by
+Your course grade will then be recorded from this table:

 | Total points | Course grade |
 | --- | --- |